kubernetes/community/wg-lts/charter.md

 ## Roles and Organization Management

-This sig follows adheres to the Roles and Organization Management outlined in [sig-governance] and opts-in to updates and modifications to [sig-governance].
+This working group adheres to the Roles and Organization Management outlined in [sig-governance] and opts-in to updates and modifications to [sig-governance].

 [sig-governance]: https://github.com/kubernetes/community/blob/master/committee-steering/governance/sig-governance.md